DrewWing/EDrewcatedGuesser/docs/Setup.md

 ### Run the program
 By this point, the project should be correctly set up.
-Go on to [running the project](RunningTheProject.md) to run the project.
+Next, you may look at [running the project](RunningTheProject.md) for instructions on how to use the software.

 ## Troubleshooting